PinkDiamond1/docs-24/docs/get-started/quickstart.md

 Take note that:

-- We added a `run` function, which makes this directory [a runnable Kurtosis package][runnale-packages-reference].
 - The template contents are now being imported using the `read_file` [Starlark instruction][starlark-instructions-reference].
 - The template file is referenced using a URL-like syntax; [this is called a "locator"][locators-reference] and is how Starlark files include external resources.
+- Because our directory is now a Kurtosis package due to the `kurtosis.yml` file and the package has a `main.star` file with a `run` function, our directory is now a [runnable Kurtosis package][runnable-packages-reference].

-Finally, we now run the Starlark by specifying the package directory (the directory with the `kurtosis.yml`):
+Because our directory is a runnable Kurtosis package, we now run the package by specifying the package directory (the directory with the `kurtosis.yml`):

 ```bash
 kurtosis run .
 ```

-This gives Kurtosis the information it needs to resolve external information.
+This will create the same `hello-world` and `my-nginx` services, but using external resources.

 Step Seven: Parameterize Your Package
 -------------------------------------